2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 ```

 ## Step 6: Get Access to Krossboard UI
-Open a browser tab and point it to this URL: `http://krossboard-IP-addr/`.

-Replace `krossboard-IP-addr` with the address of the Krossboard instance.
+Open a browser tab and point it to this URL: `http://krossboard-IP-addr/`, while replacing `krossboard-IP-addr` with the address of the Krossboard.

 **Note:** You may need to wait a while (typically an hour) to have all charts available.
 This is because [by design]({{< relref "/docs/overview-concepts-features" >}}), Krossboard is thought to provide consitent analytics with an hourly granularity.